Eblaite language: Nominal system

 Eblaite presents a nominal system that is comparable to that of Akkadian and whose traces are found in certain Semitic languages.
 In particular, there are three inflectional categories: gender, with masculine and feminine forms; number, with singular, dual, and plural; and finally case, covering both syntactical relationships like the nominative, accusative, and genitive cases, but also more concrete relationships like the dative and locative cases.
 This organization of the nominal morphology was likely that of all Semitic languages until the first millennium BC.
-Today, only Arabic retains it.

 Noun declension

 Verbal system

 Eblaite's verbal system follows the same structure as that of other Semitic languages, where the paradigmatic framework is organized based upon a double axis: the derivational axis, within which the verb's basic form goes through a certain number of modifications, and the inflectional axis, where the verb takes on an aspectual, personal, or modal value through a system of suffixation and prefixation.